Have you only got 2 days in Berlin? Then check out my Berlin 2 day itinerary packed full of the best things to see & do in the city!

 Basically, I packed in as much as I could do in just a couple of days so I could highlight some of the best things to do in Berlin for you guys.

 So, if you’ve only got 2 days in Berlin, here’s what I recommend you see and do.
 Get ready because you’re in for an amazing time!

-Alternatively, if you’re in the city for longer, this is my guide to some of the best day trips and tours from Berlin.
-Perfect if you want to explore more of Germany.
+Alternatively, if you’re in the city for longer, this is my guide to some of the best day trips from Berlin.
+Perfect for those of you who want to explore some more of Germany.

 My Top Tip: Buy the Berlin Welcome Card

 Before we get into it, we need to talk about the Berlin Welcome Card.
 This is the official tourist card for the city.